MerlinLaboratory/DRIMS_template/README.md

 Steps to use the real robot (both Yumi or Gofa):
 - You need an Ubuntu machine
-- Connect your notebook using ethernet cable to the physical robot
+- Connect your notebook to the physical robot via Ethernet
 - Set your IP as Static IP: (`192.168.125.100`, Netmask: `255.255.255.00`, Empty gateway)
 - Test the connection with: `ping 192.168.125.1`.